 The name New Delhi was given to the city in 1927 and it was on February 13, 1931, that Delhi, also known as Lutyens Delhi, was officially made the union capital of India.

-1. Humayun Tomb.
-It is known as the resting place of Mughal Emperor Humayun and is sited at the Nizamuddin East location of Delhi.
+Humayun's Tomb is known as the resting place of Mughal Emperor Humayun and is sited at the Nizamuddin East location of Delhi.
 The architecture of this place is really good and it stands among one of the famous monument structures in Delhi.

-3. Qutub Minar.
 Qutub Minar is the world’s tallest brick minaret with a height of approximately 240 ft.
 The construction of this historical site took place in 1192 under the supervision of Qutb Ud-Din-Aibak.

-4. India Gate.
 India Gate is sited at Rajpath in New Delhi and is one of the most significant historical structures.
 The overall aura of this place is quite amazing to witness.
 One can feel the honour surging within while looking at this incredible monument.

-By Train.
 Getting a train to the capital city of our country is not hard at all.
 You can easily catch a train from almost any city.
 As per your convenience, you can consider deboarding at Delhi Anand Vihar Terminal, Old Delhi Train station, or at Nizamuddin.
 Once off the train, you can easily take a cab or some other means of transportation to reach your destination.

-If you are living in Uttar Pradesh or Haryana, you can also consider travelling to Delhi by metro.
+If you are living in Uttar Pradesh or Haryana, you can also consider traveling to Delhi by metro.
 From Haryana, you will need to board the metro from Huda City Centre station on the yellow line.
 If residing in Noida, then you can board the metro from Noida Electronic City on the blue line.
 The fare is somewhere between INR 50-100.

-By Road.
 Travelling via road to Delhi will only add to the list of your fun experiences.
-It has good road connectivity via motorable roads and national highways from nearby cities like Chandigarh, Lucknow, Agra and various other cities.
+It has good road connectivity via motorable roads and national highways from nearby cities like Chandigarh, Lucknow, Agra, and various other cities.
 You can book interstate or private buses to reach here.
 Otherwise, you can also hire a cab or if that doesn't suit you, take your own vehicle to travel to Delhi.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here